-The Checker Framework supplies several ways to suppress warnings, most notably the @SuppressWarnings("nullness") annotation (see Section 25).
+The Checker Framework supplies several ways to suppress warnings, most notably the @SuppressWarnings ("nullness") annotation (see Chapter 25).
 An example use is

 '''

 // might return null

 @Nullable Object getObject(...) { ... }

 void myMethod() {

 @SuppressWarnings("nullness") // with argument x, getObject always returns a non-null value

 @NonNull Object o2 = getObject(x);

 '''

 The Nullness Checker supports an additional warning suppression key, nullness:generic.argument.
 Use of @SuppressWarnings("nullness:generic.argument") causes the Nullness Checker to suppress warnings related to misuse of generic type arguments.
 One use for this key is when a class is declared to take only @NonNull type arguments, but you want to instantiate the class with a @Nullable type argument, as in List<@Nullable Object>.
-For a more complete explanation of this example, see Section 31.7.1, page 218.